hakuuww/hermione/README.md

 ### License

-This project is licensed under the MIT License - see the LICENSE file for details.
+Do what ever you want, this is a toy project.

 ### Disclaimer

 This tool is a proof of concept for learning purposes.
-Using Discord to store files in this manner may violate Discord’s Terms of Service, and there is a risk that your files may be lost or deleted without warning.
+Using Discord to store files in this manner may violate Discord’s Terms of Service, and of course there is a risk that your files may be lost or deleted without warning.
 Use it at your own risk.